What to Do If the FTB Is Targeting Your Business (And Why the CDTFA Might Be Involved Too)

 Why would the FTB target my business?

-How can a CPA help if the FTB is targeting me?
+How should I respond if the FTB contacts me?

 ๏ปฟ๐ฃ About the Author